MuscarellaLab/MuscarellaLab.github.io/_pages/people.md

     alt: "Kaia"
     title: "Kaia Victorino"
-    excerpt: "**BNZ LTER REU Research Assistant** <br> *Reserach Interests*: One Health - promoting the health of the natural world <br>
+    excerpt: "**BNZ LTER REU Research Assistant** <br> *Research Interests*: One Health - promoting the health of the natural world <br>
               *Current Project*: Microbes and Mercury in the Interior"

 feature_row6: